garciart/network-automation/exercises/README.md

 -----

-## Format a file system on the device.
+## Format a file system on the device

 Go back to your **Console Terminal** and look at your log: